evgenyneu/lolstats/README.md

 # League of Legends match data analysis tools

 A program written in Python that loads player's match data and stores it locally for analysis.
+Here is an example of single match data that will be downloaded: [docs/match.json](docs/match.json).

 ## Download this repository